stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare You have always been a #horrible corp with #broken #software Go away!
 Now! " by @[MeerMusik](https://twitter.com/MeerMusik/status/1197632454217076736)

+"Things are really starting to centralize on Mozilla and CloudFlare.
+I don’t like it." by @[DrScriptt](https://twitter.com/DrScriptt/status/1171644483626262529)

+"Whenever cloudflare goes down and takes a ton of major sites with it I just bang my head against a wall because that's what happens when you centralize tons of internet services." by @[SIGSYS](https://twitter.com/SIGSYS/status/1178661000276578304)

 "CloudFlare's website protection is blocking access to BitChute today. :/ Why not, they block other sites already!" by @[waynecolvin](https://twitter.com/waynecolvin/status/1197684878692667392)

 "I've been wondering this myself.
 I've also considered that maybe these Cloudflare people, have taken away bitchute credentials in order to block them from public view.
 Maybe I should try to reach them on Tor Browser." by @[AlarikOdinsson](https://twitter.com/AlarikOdinsson/status/1197684550446415872)